 ‘There’s lots going on at university so it’s easy to get caught up in the moment.
 Treat everything as a learning experience.
 Whether you’ve gone over budget or left your coursework until the last minute, most students have been in similar situations.
 Don’t fixate on your mistakes, learn from them!’

-Katie Trigg, 3rd year Law
+Katie Trigg, Law graduate:

 ‘Make the most of the opportunities around you, say yes to going out even if you don’t feel like you know people well enough.
 Everybody is in the same boat as you and probably just as nervous about making friends.

 At the same time, it’s also ok to say no sometimes if you want time to wind down.
-Your university experience shouldn’t be based on other people’s expectations like going out all the time – It’s important to find a balance between your studies and social life.’
+Your university experience shouldn’t be based on other people’s expectations like going out all the time – it’s important to find a balance between your studies and social life.’

-Jack Sutton 3rd year Sociology
+Jack Sutton Sociology graduate

-‘University is about growing as person, not just inside the lecture theatre but outside too.
+‘University is about growing as a person, not just inside the lecture theatre but outside too.
 Focus on how far you’ve come.
 You’re learning to live independently, which can be overwhelming at first, but remember it’s a real achievement.’

 ‘Be like a tree, spread your roots further.
 University isn’t like school or college, there aren’t cliques of people.
 I felt like everyone is more supportive and accommodating because we’re all in the same situation.
 Don’t be afraid to invite others out and try something new to meet a variety of people.’